erichall/webgl-30/README.md

 The 2d rotating chapter from [webglfundamentals.org](https://webglfundamentals.org/webgl/lessons/webgl-2d-rotation.html).

 So far, both color, translation and rotating has been done by adding a uniform variable in our vertex shader and doing some math on it.
-The vertex shader now looks like this
+The vertex shader now looks like this:
 ```
    attribute vec2 a_position;